In-situ Straining of Epitaxial Freestanding Ferroic Films by a MEMS Device

 For the imaging experiments described here, a $514 \times 514$ px$^2$ Eiger-iLGAD (inverse low-gain avalanche diode) soft X-ray 2D detector with a square pixel size of 75 \textmu m was utilized \cite{Baruffaldi2025}.
 The sample-detector distance was selected to be 9.6 cm and the samples were scanned following a Fermat spiral \cite{Huang2014} pattern with a step size of 50 nm, with a selected square region of interest (ROI) of $1.5 \times 1.5$ \textmu m$^2$ size.
 Diffraction patterns were acquired at each step of the Fermat spiral with an exposure time of 200 ms, using a beam spot of ca. 400 nm diameter.
 The positioning of the sample was guaranteed through a piezoelectric stage with an interferometric feedback \cite{Holler2015, Butcher2025}.

-The images were then reconstructed from the recorded diffraction patterns using the PtychoShelves Matlab package \cite{Wakonig2020}, using combined difference mapping and maximum likelihood algorithms \cite{Thibault2008}.
-In order to account for the incomplete coherence of the X-ray beam, three probe modes were utilized.
-The reconstruction yields a complex-valued image, of which the amplitude contrast was selected for the ptychographic XLD images presented here.
+The images were then reconstructed from the recorded diffraction patterns using the PtychoShelves software package \cite{Wakonig2020} with the combined difference map \cite{Thibault2008} and maximum likelihood algorithms \cite{odstrcil_2018}.
+In order to account for the incomplete coherence of the X-ray beam, three probe modes were utilized \cite{thibault_2013}.
+The ptychographic reconstruction yielded a complex-valued image, of which the amplitude contrast was selected for the ptychographic XLD images presented here.
 An example of a reconstructed image of the BFO lamella is shown in Fig. \ref{fig:BFO_ptycho}(a), with the XLD contrast variations caused by the spin cycloid shown in Fig. \ref{fig:BFO_ptycho}(b).

 The strain-dependent experiments were performed by poling the MEMS device using a Keithley 2450 sourcemeter to supply the voltage.
 Voltage differences between 0 and 20 V were applied in 2.5 V steps.
 For each step, the ferroelectric and spin cycloidal configuration of several ROIs on the BFO lamella were imaged.
 A first estimation of the applied strain magnitude was performed by measuring the displacement of the two cantilevers.
 Note that the BFO lamella was damaged in this stage of the experiments due to the application of an excessive strain at a voltage difference of ca. 17.5-20 V (corresponding, as shown below in Fig. \ref{fig:MEMS_SEM} to an applied tensile strain of about 2\%).